Endometriosis can cause pain and infertility and affects 10-15% of women.

 - Ask support group members who they like.

-Creating a Family has many resources endometriosis.
-Five we think you will find particularly helpful are:
+Creating a Family has many resources to help you better understand endometriosis.
+Here are several we think you will find particularly helpful: